 I tried twice.

-Believe me, I was the go-to guy in my class if you ever had a speech to give in class and needed to write it.
+Believe me, I was the go-to guy in my class if you ever had a speech to give.
 I hosted our fucking annual functions.
 So I had pretty good spelling capabilities, but I failed at this.

 And the old man ragged me, sorry, bullied me like I’d never been bullied before.
 He was laughing hysterically at a guy in his 10th grade for not knowing a foreign language.
 SAVAGE!